 Trump, it seems, isn’t the only dead-ender holding out more than a month after the election, refusing to acknowledge defeat.
 Even as Trump lost again in court on Friday, with the Supreme Court rejecting a long-shot effort to overturn the election, he remains a lodestar for denialists of the GOP.

 In California, a Republican congressional candidate trounced in Democratic-heavy Los Angeles is still refusing to concede — while simultaneously announcing he’s running for governor.
-In Maryland, a congressional candidate beaten by more than 40 percentage points […]
+In Maryland, a congressional candidate beaten by more than 40 percentage points is […]